Prince25/CelestialPaddle/README.md

 ## Gameplay

-In each round, you control the paddle to keep the ball in play and break all the blocks on the board.
+You control the paddle to keep the ball in play and break all the blocks on the board.
 As you progress, the ball bounces off the paddle and blocks, and you must prevent it from falling below the paddle.
-Clear all blocks to win the round!

 - **Left Arrow / A**: Move paddle left
 - **Right Arrow / D**: Move paddle right